jdduke/three_cpp/README.md

     three.cpp
 =========

 #### A port of three.js to C++ #####

-three.js is a popular and accessible 3D library (credits to mdroob and alteredq) The goal with three.cpp is to fully implement the relevant portions of the library in native C++11, up to and including revision 50.
+[three.js](http://http://mrdoob.github.com/three.js/) is a popular and accessible 3D library (credits to mdroob and alteredq).
+The goal with three.cpp is to fully implement the relevant portions of the library in native C++11, up to and including revision 50.

+Before you start raging, see the <p id="faq">FAQ</p>.

 ## Usage ##